 But you’ve probably been hearing of a newer “class” of RV, notably the Class B Plus (or Class B+).
 But what exactly is a Class B Plus RV, how will you know one when you see one, and why might you want one?

-In today’s post, we’re covering the ins and outs of the Class B Plus motorhome – what it is, how it differs from Class A, B, and C RVs, and what would it cost to buy one?
+In this post, we’re covering the ins and outs of the Class B Plus motorhome – what it is, how it differs from Class A, B, and C RVs, and what would it cost to buy one?

 What is a Class B Plus RV?

 From the perspective of federal regulations, a Class B Plus motorhome is technically a Class C RV.
-Let’s say that again for the sake of clarity.
+Let’s say that again for the sake of clarity:

 A Class B Plus is technically not in a class of its own but is instead a type of Class C RV.
 All federal regulations that apply to Class C RVs apply to the Class B Plus category of RVs, too.

+Now that we’ve dropped that little bombshell absorbed that interesting information, let’s take a look at what makes an RV a “Class B Plus”!
 As you might imagine, the term “Class B Plus” refers to a motorhome that sits somewhere between a Class B and a Class C RV.
 Like the Class C, the B Plus is wider than a Class B and is built on a truck chassis.

-Unlike Class C RVs, the Class B Plus doesn’t have a bunk (or storage/entertainment area) stretching all the way over the cab.
+Unlike Class C RVs, the Class B Plus doesn’t have a bunk (or storage/entertainment area) stretching all the way over the top of the cab.
 And that obvious structural difference is pretty much how you can tell the difference between a Class B Plus motorhome and a Class C motorhome when you see one driving down the road.

 Note the difference in this Class B Plus RV from the cab-over bunk in the photo of the Class C posted above.
 This Class B Plus, built on a truck chassis cutaway, has a smaller area over the cab that isn’t spacious enough to accommodate a bed or entertainment center but generally provides additional headroom.
 These two rigs are the ones we explored New Zealand in with our friends Tom & Cait Morton.